PayFabric/Portal/PayFabric/Sections/Gateway Configuration.md

 PayFabric has been named as a proprietary US gateway of EVO Payments to offer companies and software providers a streamlined payment service platform for digital payment acceptance and accounts receivables automation.
 EVO Payments (NASDAQ: EVOP) is among the largest fully integrated merchant acquirers and payment processors in the world.
 With PayFabric, EVO provides a one-stop-shop payment experience to merchants.
 PayFabric helps merchants accept electronic payments directly within their business applications and helps lower processing rates through qualified level 2 and 3 data submission.

 Merchant needs to setup gateway profile on PayFabric and associate to their merchant processing account information.
-Follow the field desription below to configure your PayFabric gateway profile(s) for credit card and/or ACH processing needs.
+Follow the field description below to configure your PayFabric gateway profile(s) for credit card and/or ACH processing needs.

 ## EVO